 In the case of IoT sensors used in autonomous vehicles and smart factories, periodic inspection is required to verify that the required accuracy is continuously maintained.
 Many IoT sensors are difficult to calibrate and maintain regularly because their working environment is different.

 Environmental factors typically influence air temperature measurement using low-cost temperature sensors, e.g., solar radiation, humidity, wind speed, and rainfall.
 Such environmental factors and wear of sensors are problematic for low-cost air temperature sensors, which lack a radiation shield or a forced aspiration system, exposing them to direct sunlight and condensation.

+Drift is a natural phenomenon for sensors.
+It affects all sensors regardless of the manufacturer.
+It can be caused by physical changes in the sensor.
+The drifting of the sensor starts as soon as the sensor leaves the factory.
+When sensors do drift, then this is often a slow process.
+Drifting beyond the tolerance of the sensors can occur even before the next calibration.

-In this case, it is possible to check whether the sensor is operating normally by using the measurement values of several nearby high-accuracy reference sensors performing the same operation.
+In such cases, it is possible to check whether the sensor is operating normally by using the measurement values of several nearby high-accuracy reference sensors performing the same operation.
 For example, more data for ML training is generated by installing the same sensors redundantly in mines, farms, or machines.
 Periodically, it is possible to learn by using the values of the surrounding sensors, and by changing the calibration values so that the correct values are maintained continuously, it is possible to detect and prevent ageing or error conditions of the sensors.

 The basic concept of this use case is to use Machine Learning in a situation where continuous IoT device calibration is required.